-Animals in Mind is fully committed to the safeguarding of children and vulnerable adults.
+Animals in Mind is fully committed to the safeguarding of children and at-risk adults.
 Animals in Mind has gained the Award in Excellence in Safeguarding by SAFE CIC - see our certificate here, Lynn and all adult volunteers hold DBS certificates (ehnanced) and are registered with the annual DBS update service.
 Consent can be provided for organisation's to check free of charge at any time.
 Our DBS certificate will be available to inspect at any visit.

 Please see our Safeguarding Policy here